Rileyj53/REST-API/README.md

+# My REST API
-# Module 6 Assignment - Validate Model Data Using Validator Library
+## Module 6 Assignment - Validate Model Data Using Validator Library

+This is a REST API I made for IFT 488.
+It connects to a mongo DB database and uses validation to ensure the data passed to the database is correct and useable

 ## Running the program